-All Local Sponsors and Trail Maintenance Entities are required to maintain accurate records and receipts of all trail maintenance activities undertaken on the OPRHP Snowmobile Unit approved snowmobile trails to support the funds awarded by OPRHP in accordance with the Rules, Regulations, Guidelines, and Laws governing the allocation of NYS funds.
+All Local Sponsors and TMEs are required to maintain accurate records and receipts of all trail maintenance activities undertaken on the OPRHP Snowmobile Unit approved snowmobile trails to support the funds awarded by OPRHP in accordance with the Rules, Regulations, Guidelines, and Laws governing the allocation of NYS funds.

-Local Sponsors must submit Phase 3 Certification For Payment, Final Report, and Close Out using the MS Forms document made available by Parks.
-The reimbursement value provided within each payment category shall represent the combined value of all Trail Maintenance Entity approved snowmobile trail maintenance activities and/or snowmobile trail expenditures performed on grant funded trails within your jurisdiction.
+Local Sponsors must submit Phase III Certification For Payment, Final Report, and Close Out using the MS Forms document made available by Parks.
+The reimbursement value provided within each payment category shall represent the combined value of all Trail Maintenance Entity approved snowmobile trail maintenance activities and/or snowmobile trail expenditures performed on grant funded trails within Local Sponsor jurisdiction.
+Upon receipt of all Phase III CERTIFICATION FOR PAYMENT, FINAL REPORT, & CLOSE OUT documents from all participating Sponsors, OPRHP will review submissions and determine 30% payments to be allocated to each Sponsor.